Clemson-Software-Engineering/Recipe-Builder/README.md

 We would love any help on this project, and encourage people to reach out on any issues posted if they would like to work and contribute towards Recipe-Builder.

 #### How to Contribute:
-Users that are looking to make changes to any issues they've been assigned can copy the repo with the instructions in [Installation].
+Users that are looking to make changes to any issues they've been assigned can copy the repo with the instructions in [Installation](#installation).
 To merge changes to the main branch, users can ask to make a pull request, after which their changes will be reviewed and hopefully merged.